 This isn’t about suggesting any one brand over another.
 It’s purely about arming you with as much info as possible so you can decide what will suit your specific needs and budget best based on direct side by side comparisons of the overall ownership experience.

-You’ve probably heard a lot of talk about Fanatec’s financial troubles and customer service issues over the last year.
-It has recently been announced that Fanatec have been acquired by major tech company CORSAIR.
+You’ve probably heard a lot of talk about Fanatec’s financial troubles and customer service issues over the couple of years.
+Fanatec have been acquired by major tech company CORSAIR and with that has come a new website and hopefully an improved experience for customers.
 Check out the Fanatec blog for the official statement from Corsair regarding the take-over and how it will impact Fanatec customers. bit.ly/3FzDOa5

 For the latest real world experience from Fanatec users an the most up to date info regarding what to expect as a customer, I’d suggest you jump down in to the comments section on any one of our Fanatec review videos, or check the Fanatec subreddit.